s5546/logParser/README.md

 todo:

+revolutionary new idea: no individual file searching

+	just use grep if you want that (or find-str if you're on windows)

 innovate

 	What I have is essentially a very slow version of grep that's a little more user-friendly.
 I need to add something more...